pandas-dev/pandas/doc/source/development/contributing_gitpod.rst

 This section of the documentation will guide you through:

-*  using GitPod for your pandas development environment
+*  using Gitpod for your pandas development environment
 *  creating a personal fork of the pandas repository on GitHub
 *  a quick tour of pandas and VSCode
 *  working on the pandas documentation in Gitpod